YvesCoding/vuescroll/README.md

 ## Introduction

-Vuescroll is a customizable, cross platform, compatible with the third party UI framework, and the virtual scroll bar based on Vue.js , the purpose of the design is to beautify and enhance your scrollbar.
+Vuescroll is a customizable, cross platform, compatible with the third party UI framework, and the virtual scroll bar based on Vue.js .It creates the content that div uses to wrap and scroll, acts as a scroll bar, and then operates div to complete scrolling.
+The purpose of the design is to beautify and enhance your scrollbar.

 You can choose different modes according to your own needs: